almende/eve/java_agents.md

 ## Scheduler {#scheduler}

-Unlike some traditional agent platforms, Eve agents are not contiuously running as a thread on some server.
+Unlike some traditional agent platforms, Eve agents are not continuously running as a thread on some server.
 An Eve agent must be triggered externally to execute a task.
 An action can be triggered in different ways: